gravitational/teleport/docs/4.3/admin-guide.md

 !!! tip "Load Balancers"

     The scheme above also works even if the "main" cluster uses multiple proxies behind a load balancer (LB) or a DNS entry with multiple values.
-This works by "east" establishing a tunnel to _every_ proxy in "main", assuming that an LB uses round-robin or a similar non-sticky balancing algorithm.
+    This works by "east" establishing a tunnel to _every_ proxy in "main".
+This requires that an LB uses round-robin or a similar balancing algorithm.
+Do not use sticky load balancing algorithms (a.k.a. "session affinity") with Teleport proxies.

 ### Example Configuration